← Back

 "Inform helpdesk/support teams",

-"Review guest chat and B2B policies",
+"Review guest chat policies",

-"Disable feature via TeamsMessagingPolicy if needed"
+"Disable feature via TeamsMessagingPolicy if required"

 ],